-Following 2015’s tragic terrorist attacks in the French capital-– and others around France since– many travellers are anxiously wondering “Is it still safe to travel to Paris?”
-A cursory look at Google’s search statistics easily confirms that the question is one on many tourists’ minds.
+Following 2015’s tragic terrorist attacks in the French capital-– and others around France and Europe since– many travellers are anxiously wondering “Is it still safe to travel to Paris?”
+A quick look at Google’s search statistics confirms that the question is one on many tourists’ minds.

 So before you cancel your trip or decide on another destination out of fear that you may be the victim of a terrorist attack or some other form of violent crime, read through my advice below.
 As I’ve said elsewhere, Paris depends greatly on tourism to thrive– and it would be tragic to see too many people eschew all the city has to offer out of a disproportionate sense of fear.

 The Reality: Statistically Speaking, Paris Remains Quite Safe

 While Paris has admittedly taken a significant knockdown in world city safety ratings due to recent terrorist attacks, violent crime is still generally uncommon in the capital.
 OSAC, the US Bureau of Diplomatic Security, notes that tourists are generally safe in the city, and that street crime such as pickpocketing remains the primary concern.

 To break it down a bit: The violent crime rate in France is roughly on par with Canada’s, and is three times lower than rates in the US.
 And according to French government statistics, even when taking into account deaths from terrorist attacks, the homicide rate in Paris per 1,000 inhabitants between 2015 and 2017 was only 0.019 (0.014 if you exclude the attacks).